-Given the organisational structure of AGWI, which has three membership committees for winemakers and only one membership committee representing growers231, the composition of the Code Committee may become skewed in favour of winemakers.
+Given the organisational structure of AGWI, which has three membership committees for winemakers and only one membership committee representing growers, the composition of the Code Committee may become entrenched in favour of winemakers.
 This has the potential to undermine the Code's effectiveness and reduce grower confidence.

-In the Interim Report, the ACCC recommended that the Code be amended to guarantee equal representation of growers (including grower representative bodies) and winemakers on the Code Committee.
-The ACCC considered that equal grower and winemaker representation would be likely to:
+The ACCC's interim recommendation is that the Code be amended to guarantee equal representation of growers (including grower representative bodies) and winemakers on the Code Committee.
+Equal grower and winemaker representation is likely to:

-- lead to increased interaction between grower representatives and winemakers to improve the dispute resolution procedures under the Code - allow grower representatives to increase grower awareness of the Code and promote access to Code processes
+- lead to increased interaction between grower representatives and winemakers to improve the dispute resolution procedures under the Code - allow grower representatives to increase grower awareness of the Code and promote access to Code processes - lead to balanced administration of the Code, including having increased consideration of grower interests when amendments to the Code are considered - increase grower confidence in the Code.